 Raja Rahman, piano

-President & CEO of Nevada School of The Arts, and one half of magic duo, Jarrett & Raja, pianist Raja Rahman is a perennial NYC favorite.
+President & CEO of Nevada School of The Arts, and one half of magic duo, Jarrett & Raja, pianist Raja Rahman is a perennial Met favorite.
 The winner of the 2022 Nevada Arts Council Professional Artist Grant, Raja is active as a soloist, chamber musician, and recording artist with the Sono Luminus label.
-Performing favorites of the repertoire old and new.
+Performing favorites of the repertoire from Bach to Glass.

 ETHEL